 Total price difference for web-node and background process: currently similar.
-(But Elastx powered by Jelastic has less incline on the cost-curve, so it will scale better.
-Heroku has 1 dyno for free, and at approximately 3 total dynos the Elastx pricing model seems to be winning.).
+(But ELASTX Jelastic PaaS has less incline on the cost-curve, so it will scale better.
+Heroku has 1 dyno for free, and at approximately 3 total dynos the ELASTX pricing model seems to be winning.).

 All in all, a ~25% increase in cost for a massive increase in performance.

 And finally, what are the highlights of using the platform?

 - The SSD drives for database storage – makes uncached requests immensely faster.
 Speed of cached requests will depend more on the size of your vertical scaling.